-On June 9, 2023, the Company announced it received its first US\$35.2 million deposit under the Silver Stream Agreement.
+On June 9, 2023, the Company announced it received its first US\$35.2 million deposit under the precious metals purchase agreement (the "Silver Stream Agreement") with a streaming company.

-On June 15, 2023, the Company announced that it had amended the Gold Stream Agreement (the "Gold Stream Amendment") to provide an additional US\$40 million in funding.
-In exchange, the Original Threshold Amount under the Gold Stream Agreement was increased to 464,000 refined gold ounces (the "Amended Threshold Amount").
+On June 15, 2023, the Company announced that it had amended (the "Gold Stream Amendment") the gold stream agreement (the "Gold Stream Agreement") with the streaming company to provide an additional US\$40 million in funding.
+Under the terms of the Gold Stream Agreement, the streaming company would purchase 8.0% of the refined gold produced from the Mine at a price equal to 35% of the US\$ gold price, until such time as 279,908 ounces of refined gold (the "Original Threshold Amount").
+Under the Gold Stream Amendment and in exchange for the additional US\$40 million in funding, the Original Threshold Amount under the Gold Stream Agreement was increased to 464,000 refined gold ounces.
 As a result, the Company is expected to deliver approximately 92,000 additional gold ounces to the streaming company, starting in 2034 (based on the 2021 Feasibility Study schedule, subject to certain delivery thresholds being met) prior to the reduction in stream participation from 8% to 4%.
 The Company received its first US\$10 million deposit under the Gold Stream Amendment on June 15, 2023.